Kourtney Kardashian And Addison Rae Easterling Pose By The Ocean

-Kourtney Kardashian and TikTok star Addison Rae Easterling are appearing to become close friends.
-Kardashian took to Instagram on Friday, July 31 to share a sweet snapshot of she and her new pal enjoying some laughs while sitting at a wooden patio table overlooking the ocean.
+Kourtney Kardashian and TikTok star Addison Rae Easterling are seemingly becoming close friends.
+Kardashian took to Instagram on Friday, July 31 to share a sweet snapshot of herself with her new pal, enjoying some laughs while sitting at a wooden patio table overlooking the ocean.

-The duo looked to be nearly matching, wearing the same outfit just in different colors.
-Kardashian sported what appeared to be a pink pajama top.
-The outfit included a collar and quarter length sleeves.
-She wore a scarf wrapped around her head and appeared to have on some light makeup.
-She wore her long dark hair down straight and smiled as she looked away from the camera.
-A pair of retro pink sunglasses laid on the table in front of her.
+The duo seemingly sported nearly matching outfits, except for the fact they came in different colors.
+Kardashian rocked what appeared to be a pink pajama top.
+The outfit included a collar and quarter-length sleeves.
+She wore a scarf wrapped around her head and appeared to be wearing light makeup.
+She wore her long, dark hair down straight and smiled as she looked away from the camera.
+A pair of retro pink sunglasses lay on the table in front of her.

-Easterling sported the same outfit but in blue and had on a head scarf of her own with a slightly different pattern.
+Easterling sported the same outfit but in blue and wore a headscarf of her own with a slightly different pattern.
 She crossed her arms while showing off her bright orange acrylic nails.
 She flashed a wide smile at the camera as she rested her head on Kardashian’s shoulder.
-The pair were seated at a deck area, a platter of lemons in front of them.
-It appeared to be the perfect summer day in California, a deep blue sky visible behind them.
+The pair were seated at a deck area, with a platter of lemons in front of them.
+It appeared to be the perfect summer day in California, based on the deep blue sky visible behind them.

 In her caption, Kardashian seemed to make a joke about the media’s speculation regarding her and Easterling’s friendship.
-The post got lots of attention online, reaching over 500,000 likes in less than an hour.
-Kardashian has an impressive total of 98 million followers on the platform overall.
+The post got lots of attention online, reaching over 500,000 likes in less than an hour from Kardashian’s 98 million followers on Instagram.
 Her many fans took to the comments section to compliment the duo on their outfits and to joke about the caption.

 “The duo we never knew we needed,” wrote one fan.